 3.3 National type approval specifications

-Currently all European countries which are members of CEPT, but that have not implemented the R&TTE Directive, have national specifications for radio equipment which are based on transposed ENs or ETSs or still in some cases based on their predecessors as CEPT Recommendations or fully national standards.
+Members of CEPT, that are no EU/ EFTA member states and have not implemented the R&TTE Directive, have national regulations, sometimes based on this Directive, and use specifications for radio equipment which are based on transposed ENs or still in some cases based on their predecessors as CEPT Recommendations or fully national standards.

 4 Additional spectrum use

 4.1 Radiated power or magnetic field strength

 The radiated power or H-field-strength limits mentioned in Recommendation CEPT/ERC/REC 70-03 are the maximum values allowed for SRDs.
-The levels were determined after careful analysis within ETSI and ERC and are dependent on the frequency range and the applications chosen.
+The levels were determined after careful analysis within ETSI and CEPT ECC (respectively ERC) and are dependent on the frequency range and the applications chosen.
 The average H-field strength/power level is 5 dB(A/m) at 10 m.

 4.4 Duty cycle categories

-EN 300 220-1 defines the duty cycle as follows:
+ETSI EN 300 220-1 defines the duty cycle as follows:

 For the purposes of this present text the duty cycle is defined as the ratio, expressed as a percentage, of the maximum transmitter “on” time monitored over one hour, relative to a one-hour period.
 The device may be triggered either automatically or manually and depending on how the device is triggered will also depend on whether the duty cycle is fixed or random.